-In Brampton, there are established rural estate residential areas that have defining characteristics that distinguish them from other Neighbourhoods in the City.
-The key defining characteristics of the established estate residential areas is the low intensity, low density form of residential development on spacious lots that do not require full municipal services.
+In Brampton, there are established rural estate residential areas that have defining characteristics that distinguish them from other Neighbourhoods in the City, making them a desirable place to live.
+The boundaries of the designated "Established Rural Estate Residential Area" are shown on Schedule 12.
+The key defining characteristics of the established estate residential areas is the low intensity, low density form of residential development on spacious lots that do not require full urban municipal services.
 These areas also include a number of private and public realm elements, such as streets that are lined with ditches on both sides, no curbs or sidewalks, a mature tree canopy and open space in front yards and between dwellings that collectively contribute to the rural-like setting of these areas.
 The conservation of these areas of the City forms an important part of the City Structure and contributes to the City's sense of place and identity.

-Notwithstanding the Neighbourhood policies outlined in Chapter 2 of this Plan, the following policies apply to the established rural estate residential areas as delineated on Schedule 12.
+Notwithstanding the Neighbourhood policies outlined in Chapter 2 of this Plan, the following policies apply to the established rural estate residential areas as identified delineated on Schedule 12.

-- a) The established rural estate residential areas will permit only single detached dwellings, supportive housing, and public open space uses. - b) The minimum lot size and the minimum lot width in the designated established rural estate residential areas are:

-- 0.8 hectares (2.0 acres) in size and 45 metres (148 feet) in width for the Toronto Gore and for the area located at the south-west corner of The Gore Road and Castlemore Road; - ii) 0.4 hectares (1.0 acre) in size and 30 metres (98 feet) in width for the lots located on Marysfield Drive and St. Patrick's Road; and - iii) 1.2 hectares (3.0 acres) in size and 60 metres (197 feet) in width for the lots located on Manswood Crescent.
+- The established rural estate residential areas will permit only single detached dwellings, supportive housing facilities, and public open space uses. - b) The minimum lot size and the minimum lot width in the designated established rural estate residential areas are: - 0.8 hectares (2.0 acres) in size and 45 metres (148 feet) in width for the Toronto Gore and for the area located at the south-west corner of The Gore Road and Castlemore Road; - ii) 0.4 hectares (1.0 acre) in size and 30 metres (98 feet) in width for the lots located on Marysfield Drive and St. Patrick's Road; and - iii) 1.2 hectares (3-acres) in size and 60 metres (197 feet) in width for the lots located on Manswood Crescent.